vsd550/mAP/README.md

 <a name="different-competitions-different-metrics"></a>
 ## Different competitions, different metrics

-* **[PASCAL VOC Challenge](http://host.robots.ox.ac.uk/pascal/VOC/)** offers a Matlab script in order to evaluate the quality of the detected objects.
-Participants of the competition can use the provided Matlab script to measure the accuracy of their detections before submitting their results.
-The official documentation explaining their criteria for object detection metrics can be accessed [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/htmldoc/devkit_doc.html#SECTION00050000000000000000).
+* **[PASCAL VOC Challenge](http://host.robots.ox.ac.uk/pascal/VOC/)** : The official documentation explaining their criteria for object detection metrics can be accessed [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/htmldoc/devkit_doc.html#SECTION00050000000000000000).
 The current metrics used by the current PASCAL VOC object detection challenge are the **Precision x Recall curve** and **Average Precision**.
-The PASCAL VOC Matlab evaluation code reads the ground truth bounding boxes from XML files, requiring changes in the code if you want to apply it to other datasets or to your speficic cases.
-Even though projects such as [Faster-RCNN](https://github.com/rbgirshick/py-faster-rcnn) implement PASCAL VOC evaluation metrics, it is also necessary to convert the detected bounding boxes into their specific format.
-[Tensorflow](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/evaluation_protocols.md) framework also has their PASCAL VOC metrics implementation.

 * **[COCO Detection Challenge](https://competitions.codalab.org/competitions/5181)** uses different metrics to evaluate the accuracy of object detection of different algorithms.
 [Here](http://cocodataset.org/#detection-eval) you can find a documentation explaining the 12 metrics used for characterizing the performance of an object detector on COCO.
 This competition offers Python and Matlab codes so users can verify their scores before submitting the results.
-It is also necessary to convert the results to a [format](http://cocodataset.org/#format-results) required by the competition.
+## Put the image here//

 * **[Google Open Images Dataset V4 Competition](https://storage.googleapis.com/openimages/web/challenge.html)** also uses mean Average Precision (mAP) over the 500 classes to evaluate the object detection task.